Raspberry Mascarpone Cake

 This raspberry mascarpone cake has a yoghurt vanilla sponge with raspberry jam and white chocolate frosting.
 A combination of indulging flavours that scream summer.

-This is one of my father-in-law’s favourites.
+This is one of my mother-in-law’s favourites.
 Perfect any time of day or maybe multiple times of day 🙂

 - Caster or granulated sugar